ntbrock/spacetime-java/worklogs/Call 2024-08-02 Spacetime Java to Web.md

 Found that in spacetime-java the UI and Physics are tightly coupled.

-Could we leverage UI / GPT technologies to facilitae the
+Could we leverage UI / GPT technologies to facilitate the conversion

 Map out the Fall 2024 Timeline and Student tasks